bsk1072/operations-task/terraform-README.md

 ### Executions logs can be seen like below,
 ![Demo CICD for IaC- rates app](./images/ApplyLogs.JPG?raw=true)

-### Once execution is complete, pipeline will respond with the elb dns for access to the app,
+### Once execution is complete, pipeline will respond with the elb dns for access to the app(Testing the application),
 ![Demo CICD for IaC- rates app](./images/App_Output.JPG?raw=true)

 ### Terraform Destroy - This Options will destroy the infra built on AWS using the previous state file,